Who Is Ellen Degeneres Ex Wife?

 – Actress: A female performer who portrays characters in plays, movies, or television shows.

-– Intimate ceremony: A small and private event, typically involving close friends and family members.
+– Intimate ceremony: A small and private event, usually involving close friends and family members.

 – Power couple: A term used to describe a couple, often celebrities, who are both successful and influential in their respective fields.